Configuring GitLab Runner on OpenShift

 2. Calculate how many times that job would be able to execute given the resources in the cluster.

-If you set too large a concurrency value, the Kubernetes executor will process the jobs as soon as it can.
+If you set a high concurrency value, the Kubernetes executor processes the jobs as soon as it can.
 However, the Kubernetes cluster’s scheduler capacity determines when the job is scheduled.

 Troubleshooting